header

 NOTE: A fuller explanation of these behavioral categories appears in the book, Behind the executive door: Unexpected lessons for managing your boss and career, available now at amazon.com and springer.com

-My first collection of poems or executive vignettes is organized by these three categories – Remarkable, Perilous and Toxic.
-A sampling of the poems is provided below.
+My first collection of poems or executive vignettes is entitled Standing on Marbles and is organized by these three categories of leader behavior – Remarkable, Perilous and Toxic.